yuvipanda/qa-browsertests/README.md

 ## Environment

-To run the Selenium tests you will have to install Ruby (look at `.rvmrc` file for the exact version), the latest versions of RubyGems and Firefox (the default browser in which the tests run).
+To run the Selenium tests you will have to install Ruby (look at `.ruby-version` file for the exact version), the latest versions of RubyGems and Firefox (the default browser in which the tests run).
 The easiest way to install Ruby on Linux/Unix is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/).

 Update RubyGems and install the required RubyGems: